johnnychang25678/my-words-app/README.md

 2. Clone this repository
 3. Add a `.env` file to the root.
 Refer to `.env.example`

-    The app uses [this](https://apilayer.com/marketplace/dymt-api) api to provide word suggestion of there's a spelling misktake when using `search` command.
+    The app uses [this](https://apilayer.com/marketplace/dymt-api) api to provide word suggestion if there's a spelling misktake when using `search` command.
 You can either get your own api key, or disable it by setting `ENABLE_WORD_SUGGESTION=false` in `.env`

 4. Run `go build`
 5. `--help` to see the help